Optimizing React Performance

 1. Use React.memo to Prevent Unnecessary Re-renders

-React.memo is a higher-order component that can be used to prevent unnecessary re-renders of functional components.
-It works by memoizing the rendered output of a component and re-rendering it only when the props change.
-This is especially useful for components that receive complex props or perform expensive calculations, as it helps to avoid recalculating the same output for every render.
+React.memo is the name of a higher-order component that can be applied to prevent unnecessary re-renders of functional components.
+It works by memoizing the output rendered by a component.
+Then, it re-render it only when the props change.
+It is very useful where a component receives complex props or performs expensive calculations because its value will not be recomputed for every render, hence avoiding recalculations for the same output.

-Best Practice: Use React.memo for components that render the same output for the same set of props, ensuring that the component doesn’t re-render unless absolutely necessary.
+Best Practice: Use React.memo for components that would always render the same output for the same set of props so that the component does not re-render unless absolutely necessary.

 2. Optimize State Updates with useState and useReducer